denten-books/plain-text/1-metaphor.md

 reach through representation towards the medium.
 More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all higher order meaning-carrying units: from individual letters to words, paragraphs, chapters, pages, and books.
-The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media: between supple pages and rigid slabs of glass and silicone.

 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
 The literature from the field of